Getting started as administrator

 As administrator, you're responsible for setting up the following basics before allowing others to use the product:

-•Change the admin credentials: After installation, the first user to log in will have administrator privileges regardless of Windows or Local authentication.
+•Change the admin credentials: After installation, the first user to log in will have administrator rights regardless of Windows or Local authentication.
 If Xtraction was configured to use Local authentication, you should immediately change the default credentials for the administrator account.
 To do so, click the Profile > Change Password link at the bottom of the page.
-For Local authentication, usernames are not case sensitive but passwords are.
+For Local authentication, usernames are not case sensitive, but passwords are.

 •Set up user groups and create public folders: Define user groups with a common need for access to the same Xtraction resources.
-Groups enable you to efficiently manage access to the folders that contain dashboards, documents, and filters.
+Groups enable you to efficiently manage user access to the folders that contain dashboards, documents, and filters.
 For details, see User groups and folder security.

 •Define data policies: Impose restrictions on user access to data by defining data policies.
 For details, see Data policies.